-Certain bilateral, trust receipts, payables under CTS financing and bank loans have mortgaged real estate inventories and assigned ICRs wherein such assets can no longer be allowed to be separately used as collateral for another credit facility, grant loans to directors, officers and partners, and act as guarantor or surety in favor of banks.
-As of December 31, 2020 and 2019, the carrying values of these assets mortgaged for trust receipts, payables under CTS financing and bank loans are as follows:
+Certain bilateral, trust receipts, payables under CTS financing and bank loans have mortgaged real estate inventories and assigned ICRs wherein such assets can no longer be allowed to be separately used as collateral for another credit facility.
+These mortgaged real estate inventories and assigned ICR can no longer be used as collateral or surety in favor of banks for any additional loans granted to the Group.
+As of December 31, 2021 and 2020, the carrying values of these assets mortgaged for trust receipts, payables under CTS financing and bank loans are as follows:

-2020 2019 Real estate inventories (Note 7) ₽8,858,435,704 ₽7,533,240,582 ICR (Note 6) 6,210,206,697 6,722,174,747 Investment properties (Note 11) 3,931,340,000 1,606,057,348
+2021 2020 Real estate inventories (Note 7) ₽1,163,089,592 ₽8,858,435,704 ICR (Note 6) 2,464,691,627 6,210,206,697 Investment properties (Note 11) 5,507,646,038 3,931,340,000

-Certain bilateral loans have covenants to maintain a debt-to-equity ratio of not more than 2.33x and a debt service coverage ratio of at least 1.5x and current ratio of 1.2x.
+Certain bilateral loans have covenants to maintain a debt-to-equity ratio of not more than 2.0x and a debt service coverage ratio of at least 1.2x and current ratio of 1.5x.
 Debt includes note payables, short term and long-term debt.
 The bank loans have a covenant, specific to the projects it is financing, of having loan to security value of no more than 50% to 60%.
 Security value includes, among other things, valuation appraisal by independent appraisers and takes into account the sold and unsold sales and market value of the properties.
 The loan agreements require submission of the valuation of each mortgage properties on an annual basis or upon request of the facility agent.
-As of December 31, 2020 and 2019, the Company complied with the provisions of its debt covenants.
+As of December 31, 2021 and 2020, the Company complied with the provisions of its debt covenants.

-Under the term loan agreement with CBC, the Parent Company pledged its shares over CCDC II amounting to ₱1,900.00 million (see Note 11).
+Under the term loan agreement with CBC, the Parent Company pledged its shares over CCDC II amounting to ₱1,900.00 million (see Note 21).
 The Pledged Shares include the following: